top of page

 Outside the Nahum Guttman Museum

-Beginning, then decay, and now the rejuvenation of Neve Tzedek
+Beginning, decay, and now rejuvenation of Neve Tzedek

 The 1880s was a time of increased Jewish immigration to Palestine, primarily due to the Ashkenazi First Aliyah from Eastern Europe.
-Much of this immigration was to agricultural settlements, but some immigrants moved to cities such as Jerusalem and Jaffa.
+Much of this immigration was to agricultural settlements, but some immigrants settled in cities such as Jerusalem and Jaffa.

-A new suburb of Jaffa was established in 1887 by some Jewish families who wished to escape the crowded conditions in Jaffa, then a predominantly Arab city.
-Their aim was to establish a religious neighborhood with modern housing just outside Jaffa.
-Their model was the suburbs of Western Europe.
+A new suburb of Jaffa was established in 1887 by a number of Jewish families who wished to escape the crowded conditions in Jaffa, then a predominantly Arab city.
+Their aim was to establish a religious neighborhood with modern housing just outside Jaffa, with their model being the suburbs of Western Europe.
 They named their new suburb Neve Tzedek, which means Abode of Righteousness.
 This name reflects the vision of its founders who were predominantly religious immigrants.
-It was not exclusionary, since most immigrants to Palestine in this period ere religious Jews.
+It was not exclusionary, since most immigrants to Palestine during this period were religious Jews.

-The three individuals most involved in its establishment were the businessman Aharon Chelouche, who was Sephardi, a money lender and trader in silver and gold, who moved to Neve Tzedek in 1883, Shimon Rokach, a wealthy Ashkenazi from a Hassidic family who owned much of the land of this area which had been purchased from an Arab sheikh, and Akiva Weiss, a Zionist activist.
+The three individuals most involved in its establishment were the businessman Aharon Chelouche, who was Sephardi, a money lender, trader in silver and gold, and jeweler who moved to Neve Tzedek alone with his family in 1883, Shimon Rokach, a wealthy Ashkenazi from a Hassidic family who owned much of the land of this area, which was purchased from an Arab sheikh, and Akiva Weiss, a Zionist activist.

-You will notice in your walk that the original homes here are of a different class from say the homes in Nachla’ot in Jerusalem that were built during this period.
+You will notice in your walk that the original homes here are totally different from say the homes in Nachla’ot in Jerusalem, built during this same period.
 Those were built as modestly-priced housing for people of limited means and were sold almost at cost.
-The homes in Neve Tzedek were built for bourgeoisie, and are comparable in quality to the homes of the German Templars, as seen for example in Serona.
+The homes in Neve Tzedek were built for bourgeoisie, and were comparable in quality to the homes of the German Templars, as seen for example in Serona.

 However, from the 1950s onwards as the city of Tel Aviv moved northwards, the neighborhood began a slow decay.
 Many of the houses were abandoned and over time were close to collapse.
 However, due in large part to the Suzanne Dellal Center establishing itself here and renovating deserted school buildings, the neighborhood experienced a renaissance beginning in the 1980s.
 It is now one of the most fashionable and expensive suburbs of Tel Aviv.

-In this walk, you will see the decay that occurred in this neighborhood, although it is fast disappearing.
-You will also soon appreciate that this is now a trendy place with cafes, bars, galleries, boutiques, artists’ studies, and small shops.
+In this walk, you will see the decay that occurred in this neighborhood, but which is fast disappearing.
+You will also appreciate that this is now a trendy place to be in with cafes, bars, galleries, boutiques, artists’ studies, and small shops.
 It has also become a popular tourist destination.

 The outside of the Aboulafia home